Harrison Beds Sleep Survey

 There are so many contributing factors to why we suffer from a good nights rest.
 Eating and drinking late in the evening and alcohol, will go some way of the way to explaining part of the problem.
 Using the internet is another big one.
 20% of us check our phone or tablet, whilst snuggled in bed.
 Smoking and drinking shortly before your bed time is an issue too

 The medical advice is to take put down your phone and laptop for at least an hour prior to going to sleep.
-It is becoming more evident that the ‘blue light’ (the type of light coming from our digital screens) can not only damage your eyes, but also give rise to headaches and keeping your brain too active, all helping to make you feeling less alert the following day.
+It is becoming more evident that the ‘blue light’ (the type of light coming from our digital screens) can not only damage your eyes, but also give rise to headaches and keeping your brain too active, all helping to make you feel less alert the following day.

 How can you improve your sleep?